I started getting into nootropics over a year ago and have been experimenting with different supplements.

 What Is ONNIT Alpha Brain?

-See, many other nootropics include stimulants, which might fool you into thinking that you got some boosted brain activity.
+See, many other nootropics include stimulants, which might fool you into thinking you got some boosted brain activity.

 Joe Rogan is an outspoken fan of Alpha Brain, and in a few interviews has mentioned that it seems to help him get in the zone a lot easier, which increases his productivity.